 - Limited use of overseas bonuses, allowances and commission income.

 - Australian tax rates even if you are living in a country without income tax.

 - Loaded repayments on your foreign loans.

-That means that most lenders will allow you to borrow much less than you can actually afford!
+Overall, it means that most lenders will allow you to borrow much less than you can actually afford!